dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-kems.md

 ## Negotiation {#negotiation}

-Each method is its own solely post-quantum key agreement method, which are assigned their own identifiers, registered by IANA in the TLS Supported Groups registry:
+Each method is its own KEM method, which are assigned their own identifiers, registered by IANA in the TLS Supported Groups registry; an example of the `NamedGroup` instances of a `MyKEM` primitive with at least two parameter sets:

 ~~~
     enum {

          ...,

-          /* ML-KEM Key Agreement Methods */
+          /* MyKEM Key Establishment Methods */
-          mlkem768(0x0768),
+          mykem123(0x0123),
-          mlkem1024(0x1024)
+          mykem789(0x0789)

          ...,